 In the UK, animal experiments are carried out by contract research organisations (CROs) that conduct research on behalf of organisations such as the manufacturers of medical drugs or industrial or agricultural chemicals.
-Many medical research charities, such as Cancer Research UK and the British Heart Foundation, fund research using animals.
+Many medical research charities, such as Cancer Research UK and the British Heart Foundation. fund research using animals.
 And, without even knowing it, the average citizen is paying for them, too.
-The government uses money from people's taxes to fund animal experiments in its own laboratories or in university science and medical departments. have.
+The government uses tax money to fund animal experiments in its own laboratories or in university science and medical departments.